AugustanaCSC305Fall22/CurlewRepo/README.md

 First, Users will be able to select multiple tiles at the same time to edit.
 Most basic one is a feature where a user can increase/decrease the height of the tiles through several ways (e.i. raise, lower, tile elevation legends).
 Also, landform features are given.
-There are 5 different landform features that are already given by a program (mountain, volcano, trench, valley, gate to hell).
+There are 5 different landforms that are already given by a program (mountain, volcano, trench, valley, gate to hell).
 Furthermore, a user can set a scale of the features with scale slider.
 Users can add those features at a wanted tile.
 The program also provides multiple useful tools in editing which are undo, redo, copy, paste, clear, and move.
-More advanced tool, "add/delete-row/column" allows users to resize the map while editing.
+More advanced tool, "add/delete row/column" allows users to resize the map while editing.
 Users are also allowed to select all the tiles that are at the same height and edit all those tiles simultaneously.
 For one of the most advanced feature, users will be able to switch the style of tiles while editing.
 Also, users can also save the map that they created/edited as a template if they'd like to keep it.